 United States Geological Survey

 The United States Geological Survey (USGS) is a scientific agency within the federal government.
 In the Big Green Lake watershed, the USGS is largely responsible for collecting and analyzing stream samplers and in-lake sampling.
+The USGS is currently working in collaboration with the Michigan Technological University and the GLA on a diagnostic and feasibility study to better understand Green Lake’s metalimnetic oxygen minima and phosphorus loading.

 (608 821-3867 www.usgs.gov